medialab/minet/docs/cli.md

   not (bit.ly, t.co etc.).
 . "probably_typo": whether the url probably contains typo or not (such as inclusive language in french : curieux.se etc.).
+. "probably_homepage": whether the given url looks like a website's homepage.
+. "should_probably_resolve": whether the given url looks like something we should resolve, i.e. shortened url.

 columns being added with --facebook: